Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds. From 1977, it's Star Wars.

 …It is not allowed by God; it wouldn’t get me what I wanted, anyway—to be reunited immediately with Helen and, in any case, I hadn’t the necessary courage.”

 Peter spent the next ten years of his life in near social seclusion, mourning the loss of his beloved Helen.
 Cushing’s long time assistant, Joyce Broughton, called Helen’s death “the most disastrous thing” that could happen to her employer and good friend.
-In an interview with Tony Wilmot for Weekend Magazine titled “I Can’t Live Without My Wife,” Peter touchingly bore his soul and deep spirituality when discussing Helen:
+In an interview with Tony Wilmot for Weekend Magazine, titled “I Can’t Live Without My Wife,” Peter discussed Helen, touchingly bearing his soul and deep spirituality:

 “When Helen passed on six years ago I lost the only joy in life that I ever wanted.
 She was my whole life and without her there is no meaning.
 I am simply killing time, so to speak, until that wonderful day when we are together again.”